-- Section 85.
-Section 50-46-319, MCA, is amended to read: - "50-46-319.
+- "50-46-319.
 Legal protections -- allowable amounts.
-(1) (a) A registered cardholder who has elected to obtain marijuana and marijuana-infused products through the system of licensed providers and marijuana-infused products providers may: - (i) possess up to 1 ounce of usable marijuana; and - (ii) purchase a maximum of 5 ounces of usable marijuana a month and no more than 1 ounce of usable marijuana a day. - (b) (i) A registered cardholder who has elected not to use the system of licensed providers and marijuana infused products providers may possess up to 4 mature plants, 4 seedlings, and the amount of usable marijuana allowed by the department by rule. - (ii) If two or more registered cardholders share a residence and have elected not to use the system of licensed providers and marijuana infused products providers, the cardholders may have a maximum of 8 mature plants, 8 seedlings, and the amount of usable marijuana allowed by the department by rule.
-The limits in this subsection (1)(b)(ii) apply regardless of the location of the plants and seedlings. - (iii) A registered cardholder who possesses mature plants or seedlings shall notify the department of the location of the plants and seedlings pursuant to 50-46-303(8)(b). - (e)(b) A provider or marijuana-infused products provider may have the canopy allowed by the department for the provider or marijuana-infused products provider.
-The canopy allotment is a cumulative total for all of the provider's or marijuana-infused products provider's registered premises and may not be interpreted as an allotment fo or each premises. -------------------- --------- -----------
+(1) (a) A registered cardholder who has elected to obtain marijuana and marijuana-infused products through the system of licensed providers and marijuana-infused products providers may: - (i) possess up to 1 ounce of usable marijuana; and - (ii) purchase a maximum of 5 ounces of usable marijuana a month and no more than 1 ounce of usable marijuana a day. - (b) (i) A registered cardholder who has elected not to use the system of licensed providers and marijuana-infused products providers may possess up to 4 mature plants, 4 seedlings, and the amount of usable marijuana allowed by the department by rule. - (ii) If two or more registered cardholders share a residence and have elected not to use the system of licensed providers and marijuana-infused products providers, the cardholders may have a maximum of 8 mature plants, 8 seedlings, and the amount of usable marijuana allowed by the department by rule.
+The limits in this subsection (1)(b)(ii) apply regardless of the location of the plants and seedlings. - (iii) A registered cardholder who possesses mature plants or seedlings shall notify the department of the location of the plants and seedlings pursuant to 50-46-303(8)(b). - 28 (c)(b) A provider or marijuana-infused products provider may have the canopy allowed by the department for the provider or marijuana-infused products provider.
+The canopy allotment is a cumulative total for all of the provider's or marijuana-infused products provider's registered premises and may not be interpreted as an allotment for each premises.